 A day of free events to celebrate the universal language of music!

-We now have over 40 events across the length and breadth of the UK for #MusicDay2015!
+We had over 40 events across the length and breadth of the UK for #MusicDay2015.

-Music Day UK is the organisation behind the national campaign but we always like to get our hands mucky by staging a flagship in a public space.
-This year we are in Springfield Park in Clapton – click for info.
+Music Day UK is the organisation behind the national campaign but as usually we got our hands mucky by staging a flagship event in a public space.
+This year we were in Springfield Park in Clapton and my word did it go well... several thousand people turned out to enjoy a diverse range of music across three stages.

-Music Day would be nothing without music!
-It’s a great opportunity for musicians of all ages, amateur or professional, and there will be plenty of places for you to play – so register your interest and find a gig.
+Music Day would be nothing without music and although all events that are part of Music Day are free it’s a great opportunity for musicians of all ages, amateur or professional, and there will be plenty of places for you to play – start geeing up your local promoters!

 Music Day is a connected set of free public events which takes place each year on the 21st June, our midsummer.
-Last year there were events in 108 countries and 726 cities around the world, not including France where there were too many events to count!
+Each year there are events in over 100 countries and 700 cities around the world, not including France where there were too many events to count!

 The event is also known as Fête de la Musique (www.fetedelamusique.culture.fr) (or World Music Day) and originated in France in 1982.
 Since then the idea has spread across the globe with each event holding to the same simple set of principles: that the day is held on the mid-summer solstice and that all concerts and events are free and accessible to the public.